-H. Students will create documentation and billing that supports the delivery of physical therapy services between intermediate and advanced-level performance as measured by the Performance Assessment System.
+H. Students will create documentation and billing that supports the delivery of physical therapy services at entry-level performance as measured by the Performance Assessment System.

-- Adheres to ethical and legal standards. - 2.
-Adhere to guidelines and documentation formats required by the practice setting, applicable state practice acts, and all relevant regulatory agencies and payers. - 3.
+- 1. Demonstrate adherence to ethical and legal standards. - 2.
+Demonstrate adherence to guidelines and documentation formats required by the practice setting, applicable state practice acts, and all relevant regulatory agencies and payers. - 3.
 Create billing supported by accurate, timely, comprehensible, and complete documentation that supports payment for services.

-I. Students will participate in the administration and management of the physical therapy environment at advanced-level performance as measured by the Performance Assessment System.
+I. Students will participate in the administration and management of the physical therapy environment at entry-level performance as measured by the Performance Assessment System.

-- Coordinate with physical therapists and other members of the clinical environment to schedule patients, equipment, space, and facilitate efficient and effective patient care. - Manage time and resources (equipment, information technology, personnel) legally, ethically, effectively, and safely to optimize patient and facility outcomes. - Contribute to the discontinuation of episode of care planning and follow-up process as directed by the supervising physical therapist. - 4.
-Participate in performance improvement activities (quality assurance). - Describe aspects of organizational planning and operation of the physical therapy service. - 6.
+- 1. Coordinate with physical therapists and other members of the clinical environment to schedule patients, equipment, space, and facilitate efficient and effective patient care. - 2.
+Manage time and resources (equipment, information technology, personnel) legally, ethically, effectively, and safely to optimize patient and facility outcomes. - 3.
+Contribute to the discontinuation of episode of care planning and follow-up process as directed by the supervising physical therapist. - 4.
+Participate in performance improvement activities (quality assurance). - 5.
+Describe aspects of organizational planning and operation of the physical therapy service. - 6.
 Implement procedures to reduce risk of adverse events and liabilities. - 7.
 Promote health and wellness related to physical therapy and the clinical environment.